montero-melis/cha2db/descriptionProgram.md

 The transcriptions contain descriptions of 40 different short cartoons showing a character that moves along different paths and landscapes, carrying along different objects.
 Each description typically consists of one sentence of around 10 words.
 There are descriptions of 80 participants altogether, 40 native speakers of Spanish and 40 native speakers of Swedish.
-Each transcription is about 150 rows long.
+Each transcription is about 150 rows long (around 6 KB).

 Form